Script Examples

 (Note the use of the command processor expansion of 'cmd'.
 If you need to run different ExecAfters for different versions of Windows on the client there are additional control constants you can use in your ExecAfter line - see the detailed keyword help for more information.)

-Updating the Web Update Wizard itself represents a challenge, as a file cannot overwrite itself.
-The Web Update Wizard uses the same approach as an installer program to address this issue - the Windows MoveFileEx() API followed by a reboot.
+The Software Update Wizard uses the same approach as an installer program to address this issue - the Windows MoveFileEx() API followed by a reboot.

 This example illustrates usage of the MoveFileEx and Reboot keywords.
 Generally speaking, KillProcess and WindowTitle should meet your requirement for replacing in-use files and should be used in preference to MoveFileEx because they avoid reboots.
-However, updating the Web Update Wizard is one instance where a reboot is unavoidable.
+However, updating the Software Update Wizard is one instance where a reboot is unavoidable.

 Filename=http://www.mycompany.com/updates/WebUpdateSvc4.exe